adityaksharma181/Convective_Rainfall_Rate/Random_forest/00_readme.md

 follow the steps to get results

+For training I used file from 28th MAy and for validation i used 30th May file**

 **Data Reprocessing**
 1. Use insat-resampling file to resample training data and save to external file
 2. Use imerg-resampling file to resample label data and save to external file